mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Partial functions are ones that have optionals as their output.
 They are called partial because for some inputs you get a real output, but sometimes you get nothing.

+^ Partial functions compose just as easily as normal functions.
+Here we are using optional `flatMap` under the hood to be succint, but we could have also written this with an explicit `if let` dance.

 ---

 # Failable/exceptional Functions